Epsom: Horse racing

 The earliest horse races on Epsom Downs are thought to have been held in the early 17th century, during the reign of James I. By the time of the Civil War, the sport was sufficiently popular and well known that, in May 1648, royalist forces were able to assemble on the Downs under the pretence of organising a race, before marching together to Reigate.
 Following the Restoration of the monarchy, there was a further increase in the popularity of racing as Epsom became established as a spa town.

 The Irish philosopher, John Toland, noted the suitability of the Downs for sport, writing in 1711 that the land was "covered with grass finer than Persian carpets… for sheep-walks, riding, hunting, racing, shooting, with games of most sorts for exercise of the body or recreation of the mind… they are no where else to be paralleled".
 The earliest formal races were run on an uphill course from Carshalton to Epsom and were primarily a test of stamina rather than speed.
-By the mid-18th century a 4-mile straight course had been established, starting at Banstead and finishing at the top of the Downs at Epsom.
+By the mid-18th century a 4 mi straight course had been established, starting at Banstead and finishing at the top of the Downs at Epsom.
 Heats were run in the mornings, before a break for lunch, which was followed by the final run offs in the late afternoon.

 Diomed by John Nost Sartorius (1755–1828).
 Diomed was the winner of the first Derby in 1780.